Careers360 Logo

 Answer:

 Diatoms are single-celled algae with unique and intricate cell walls.
 The cell walls, known as frustules, are made of silica (silicon dioxide), the same material from which glass is made.
-A frustule is made up of two wrapped-around halves that look like a petri dish or soapbox that are very similar to one another.
+A frustule is made up of two wrapped-around halves that look like a petri dish or soapbox, which are very similar to one another.
 This creates a protective layer and support framework for diatoms.
 The silica in the cell walls is extremely hard and resistant to rot, so the frustules will survive long after the diatom has died.
 Millions of years later, the frustules accumulate on the ocean floor and form huge diatomaceous earth deposits.
 Diatomaceous earth is utilized for several purposes, including as a filtering medium, an abrasive in toothpaste, and an insecticide.
 Their optical properties are also studied in nanotechnology for the intricate patterns on diatom cell walls.

 Q4.
 Find out what the terms algal bloom and red tides signify.